Illinois Court Records

 - Sex Offenses that qualify for registration under the Sex Offender Registration Act

 The waiting period between a request to seal and the actual act of sealing generally depends on the type of offense.
-In Illinois, waiting periods range from zero through two or three years to 25 years.
-Completing education milestones, such as graduating from high school or getting a university degree, also qualifies the involved to have his or her records to be sealed.
+In Illinois, waiting periods range from zero to two or three years to 25 years.
+Completing education milestones, such as graduating from high school or earning a university degree, may also qualify the individual to have their records sealed.

-Note that sealing requests take a shorter time to be processed than expunction.
+Note that sealing requests are processed more quickly than expunctions.
 To seal a criminal record, follow these steps:

-Request for copies of the records and have them certified.
-They may be available either the Circuit Court as a court disposition or as rap sheets with the Illinois State Police.
+Request copies of the records and have them certified for authenticity.
+They may be available either in the Circuit Court as a court disposition or as rap sheets with the Illinois State Police.
 Contact the Chicago Police Department if the arrest took place in Chicago:

 Chicago Police Headquarters